Take action to appropriately reduce the number of children in care and improve the lives of those in care

 1. Increase funding to councils, particularly those in the most deprived areas

-Coventry University’s The Child Welfare Inequalities Project [iv] found that children in the UK’s poorest communities are over 10 times more likely to enter the care system than those from the wealthiest areas.
+Coventry University’s The Child Welfare Inequalities Project [iv] found that young people in the UK’s poorest communities are over 10 times more likely to enter the care system than those from the wealthiest areas.

-Roughly one in every 60 children in the most deprived communities was in care compared to one in every 660 in the least deprived.
+Roughly one in every 60 young people in the most deprived communities was in care compared to one in every 660 in the least deprived.
 Each 10% increase in deprivation rates saw a 30% rise in a child’s chances of entering care.

 The researchers, led by Professor Paul Bywaters at Coventry University, said the most likely explanation is that, relative to demand, more deprived councils have less funding to allocate to children’s services.